vaslabs/sbt-kubeyml/README.md

 # sbt-kubeyml
-WIP: An sbt plugin to generate typesafe kubernetes deployment plans for scala projects
+An sbt plugin to generate typesafe kubernetes deployment plans for scala projects

 ## Usage